Back to blog

 Use "Travel Time"

-Since you are using Apple Calendar, take advantage of its native features.
-When creating an event, add a location.
+When you create an event in your Apple Calendar, you can add a location.
 Then, tap Travel Time and turn it on.
-Apple will calculate traffic and block out the necessary drive time before the meeting.
+Apple will calculate the traffic and block out the necessary driving time before your meeting.
+If you use Caltsu, that travel time will also sync to your Google Calendar.

 Conclusion